conan-io/docs/reference/commands/consumer/install.rst

                             conanfile.txt) or to a recipe file. e.g., ./my_project/conanfile.txt.
 It could also be a
                             reference
+      reference             Reference for the conanfile path of the first
+                            argument: user/channel, version@user/channel or
+                            pkg/version@user/channel (if name or version declared
+                            in conanfile.py, they should match)

     optional arguments:
       -h, --help            show this help message and exit